iamnotnato/Utumishi/README.md

 - start WAMP or XAMPP
 - Ensure Apache, MySQL are running
 - open phpmyadmin

+- Insatll the database

+- Navigate to localhost/utumishi using any browser of your choice.

+- To access the backend use localhost/utumishi/admin

 ## Contributing

 Interested in contributing?
 Check out our [CONTRIBUTING.md](docs/CONTRIBUTING.md) to find